Into The Storm

 Before you write a nasty comment, let me go ahead and take the words out of your head: “You selfish brat.
 How could you think about your own silly, stupid interests on the day of your grandmother’s funeral?!?”

 My answer to that: EXACTLY.
-By the time we got into the car to drive home, I felt like I’d received a well-earned face slap from the universe — a sign that I’m a selfish, awful person at heart who deserved to miss out on even this small bit of happiness.
+By the time we got into the car to drive home, I felt like I’d received a well-earned face slap from the universe — a sign that I’m a selfish person at heart who deserved to miss out on even a small bit of happiness.

 On the road back from the funeral, David and I were blessed with decent weather.
 On the drive down, we’d gone through several storms, rain pounding the car as I wept for a little black dog we’d seen dead on the side of the road.
 But the drive back was quiet.
 Peaceful.
 We passed the giant street lights and saw no fog under their halos.